sadayuki-matsuno/git-credential-substitute/README.md

 # Usage

 - git clone
-    - Since the current direcotry is judged by the credential information, create a directory with the name of organization when you do git clone.
+    - Because the current directory is used to determine the credential information, when you do `git clone`, create a directory of the organization name first, and then `git clone` in the directory.

 ```
 mkdir `${organization_name}`